cnavotka/ruta40/README.md

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 1. In the GitHub repository, navigate to the settings tab

 2. From the source section drop-down menu, select the Master Branch

 3. Once the Master Branch has been selected, the page will automatically refreshed with a detailed ribbon display to indicate the succesful deployment.

 The live link can be founded here:
 <https://cnavotka.github.io/ruta40/>

+### Forking the Repository
+* To fork the repository please follow the below steps:

+2. Go to the main page of Ruta 40 repository.

+3. At the top right corner of the page click on the "Fork" button.

+4. You have forked the repository.

+### Local Deployment

+To create a local copy of the repository please follow the below steps:

+1. Login into GitHub with your account.

+2. Go to the project repository.

+3. Click on the "Code" button (located next to the green "Gitpod" button).

+4. From the dropdown menu copy the HTTPS URL.

+5. In your local IDE open the terminal.

+6. Change your working directory to the location where you want the cloned project saved.

+7. Type "git clone" and paste copied URL.

+8. git clone //github.com/USERNAME/REPOSITORY

+9. Press enter and your repo will be created.

 ## Bugs